-Information about funding opportunities is available on EIC's website.
+Information about funding opportunities and the application process is available on EIC's website.

-More information on the first EIC Accelerator and Pathfinder calls is available on EIC's website and the EIC Work Programme 2021.
+More information on the first EIC Accelerator and Pathfinder calls is available on EIC's website and the EIC Work Programme 2023.

 Potential applicants can also contact the European Innovation Council and SMEs Executive Agency.